Victorian Football League: Eastern states expansion (2020–present)

 The 2020 VFL season was cancelled as a result of the COVID-19 pandemic.
 Upon the VFL's resumption in 2021, the North East Australian Football League (NEAFL) – which had served as the state league in Australian Capital Territory, New South Wales, Northern Territory and Queensland – was wound up and absorbed into the VFL; this resulted in the reserves teams from the New South Wales and Queensland AFL clubs (Sydney, Greater Western Sydney, Brisbane and Gold Coast) joining the league, and two of the NEAFL's other Queensland-based senior clubs – Aspley and Southport – joining, although Aspley departed after the 2021 season.
-In 2026, the Tasmania Football Club will play its first VFL season, as part of its pathway to the club's debut in the AFL in 2028.
+Tasmania is currently playing its first season in the VFL for 2026, as part of its pathway to the club's debut in the AFL in 2028.

 The league was also revamped to improve its ability to serve as a talent pathway, with each club required to field at least six under-22 players in each game.
 The 2021 season also saw increased broadcast coverage with Foxtel and its streaming service Kayo showing games in addition to the ongoing deal with Seven Network.